loks0n/betterstack-operator/README.md

 # Better Stack Operator

+Define your Better Stack alerts in Kubernetes resources.

 The Better Stack Operator keeps Better Stack monitors and heartbeats in sync with Kubernetes by reconciling `BetterStackMonitor` and `BetterStackHeartbeat` custom resources into real Better Stack resources through the public API.

 ## Highlights